facebook/react-native/docs/Timers.md

 `setImmediate` is executed at the end of the current JavaScript execution block, right before sending the batched response back to native.
 Note that if you call `setImmediate` within a `setImmediate` callback, it will be executed right away, it won't yield back to native in between.

-The `Promise` implementation uses `setImmediate` its asynchronicity primitive.
+The `Promise` implementation uses `setImmediate` as its asynchronicity primitive.

 ## InteractionManager

-One reason why native apps feel so good performance wise is that barely any work is being done during an interaction/animation.
-In React Native, you can use `InteractionManager` that allows long-running work to be scheduled after any interactions/animations have completed.
+One reason why well-built native apps feel so smooth is by avoiding expensive operations during interactions and animations.
+In React Native, we currently have a limitation that there is only a single JS execution thread, but you can use `InteractionManager` to make sure long-running work is scheduled to start after any interactions/animations have completed.

 Applications can schedule tasks to run after interactions with the following: